Class Myxinoidea — Hagfishes

 - Dermal bone forms body armor

-- Probably filter feeders or fed on soft benthic invertebrates
+- Most were probably filter feeders or fed on soft benthic invertebrates

 |